nmushegian/minicash-wikidocs/pages/properties.md

 	- a [[tick]] is a minicash transaction
 	- a [[tock]] is a minicash block header
 - The minicash spec also defines a [[tack]], which is a convention for chunking transactions
 - These three structures are used in the core message types used to define full node equivalence.
-All clients must implement these messages, but they can also invent more efficient ones
+All clients must implement these messages, but they can also invent more efficient ones.
+-
 	-
 -
 	- There are at most `7` inputs and at most `7` outputs per [[tick]].